jmcanterafonseca/dataModels/ParksAndGardens/doc/introduction.md

 and enjoyment of plants and other forms of nature.
 A garden can incorporate both natural and man-made materials.
 Western gardens are almost universally based on plants.
 A garden can also be a part of a park and open to the public.
 [See OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tag:leisure%3Dgarden).
-A garden can be divided into several smaller parts, named flower beds (parterres).
+A garden can be divided into several smaller parts, named flower beds (`parterres` in Spanish).

 + [FlowerBed](../FlowerBed/doc/spec.md).
 A garden plot in which flowers (or other plants) are grown.
-Usually you will find flowerbeds in parks, gardens, pedestrian areas or at big highway interchanges.
+Usually you will find flower beds in parks, gardens, pedestrian areas or at big highway interchanges.
 [See OpenStreetMap](http://wiki.openstreetmap.org/wiki/Proposed_features/flowerbed)

-+ [GardenRecord](../GardenRecord/doc/spec.md).
-This entity contains a harmonised description of the conditions recorded on a particular area or point inside a garden.
-Such record can be associated to a garden or to an specific flowerbed inside a garden.
++ [GreenSpaceRecord](../GreenSpaceRecord/doc/spec.md).
+This entity contains a harmonised description of the conditions recorded on a particular area or point inside a garden or related green space.
+Such record can be associated to a garden, to an specific flower bed, etc.

 New entities pending to be defined:

-+ `WateringPoint`
++ `WateringPoint` .
+To model watering points and how they could be controlled by means of IoT.
-+ `GardenOperation`
++ `GreenSpaceOperation` .
+To model operations to be done on green spaces in a city.
+Operations can be watering, fertilization, pesticide drop, etc.